JHM IRB Members

 - Involvement of immediate family members in the design, conduct, or reporting of the research other than being a principal investigator.

 The IRB may invite consultants with special expertise or experience in working with vulnerable populations to present information before the IRB or participate in meeting deliberations.
-If a consultant is invited to provide information to the IRB, they may not serve in this capacity if they have a conflict of interest.
+If consultants are invited to provide information to the IRB, they may not serve in this capacity if they have a conflict of interest.
 Conflict of interest shall be defined in the same manner as that for IRB members.
 Consultants may not vote with the IRB.

-The IO will periodically assess the performance of individual members, and will ask members to evaluate the performance of the Chairs and Co-Chairs.
+The IO will periodically assess the performance of individual members and will ask members to evaluate the performance of the Chairs and Co-Chairs.
 These assessments will be conducted by IRB member evaluation surveys.
-After review of the IRB member evaluation surveys, the IO will provide feedback on individual performance to general IRB members through either email or scheduled discussion; and the IO will meet with the Chairs and Co-Chairs to provide feedback on their individual performance and any significant issues relating to their committee members.
-Any adjustment in membership will be determined in the Spring of each year.
-Membership selection shall be nondiscriminatory such that no selection is made on the basis of gender.
+After review of the IRB member evaluation surveys, the IO will provide feedback on individual performance to general IRB members through either email or scheduled discussion.
+The IO will meet with the Chairs and Co-Chairs to provide feedback on their individual performance and any significant issues relating to their committee members.
+Any adjustment in membership will be determined in the Spring of each year and as otherwise necessary.